DigiScore/neoscore/doc/western/tablature.rst

    TabClef(ZERO, staff)
    MusicText((Mm(10), staff.string_y(5)), staff, 'noteheadBlack')

 Of course, you probably won't be using noteheads in your tablature!
-Like any other context, you can place most neoscore objects in tabs.
-For the common use-case of placing musical text on staff lines we provide :obj:`.TabStringText`, a centered :obj:`.MusicText` which by default hides its background.
+As in any other context, you can place most neoscore objects in tab staves.
+For the common use-case of placing musical text on staff lines we provide :obj:`.TabStringText`, a :obj:`.MusicText` centered on a line number which by default hides its background.

 .. rendered-example::

    staff = TabStaff(ORIGIN, None, Mm(50))
    TabClef(ZERO, staff)
-   TabStringText(Mm(10), staff, 2, "guitarShake")  # 2 is the string number
+   TabStringText(Mm(10), staff, 2, "guitarShake")  # 2 is the line/string number

-For the common use-case of putting numbers on lines, like fret numbers in guitar tabs, we provide a specialized :obj:`.TabNumber` class which just takes a string and a number to write.
+For the common use-case of putting numbers on lines, like fret numbers in guitar tabs, we provide a specialized :obj:`.TabNumber` class which just takes a string/line number and a number to write.

 .. rendered-example::